felixlopz/hubrise-test-task/content/apps/pixelpoint-bridge/en/map-ref-codes.md

 ## Deals

-PixelPoint can convert HubRise deals to combos or coupons.

 By default, PixelPoint Bridge converts deals to combos.
 The HubRise deal's ref code is used as the PixelPoint combo code.

+Deals can also be converted to coupons.
 To convert a deal to a coupon, you need to add the `COUPON-` prefix to the deal's ref code.
 For example, if the deal's ref code is `COUPON-1`, PixelPoint Bridge will encode it as a coupon with the code `1`.

 ## Discounts